 Pairing is a way for both sides of the Dashlane desktop equation to securely establish each other's identity.

 Manually pairing the Dashlane application and browser extensions

 Normally the pairing between the application and its extensions happens in the background when you install Dashlane, and is checked every time you open the application.
 You have nothing to do but enjoy your Dashlane.
-Note that first-time users might notice the pairing process open and close a window, but otherwise the process is invisible.
+First-time users might notice the pairing process open and close a window, but otherwise, the process is invisible.

 However, there are situations when you will need to manually pair the application and an extension.
 This happens when you install a new browser, if you reinstall the application or one of the extensions, or if the background authentication encounters any difficulties.